 IMPORTANT: Record the compass bearing of the red probe with a hand-held compass and record the exact measurement of the height of the probe head; add this information to the log file.

 Select Data collection > edit configuration.
+Use the following settings:

+Sample volume: 8.5 mm

+Nominal velocity range: +/- 0.03 m/s

+Sampling rate: 10 Hz

+Power level: Low

+Transmit length: 1.8 mm

+Coordinate system: XYZ.

+Speed of sound: Measured salinity

+Output sync: for Vectrino

+Check the box for data recording, and enter the filename.

 After editing configuration settings, click “Apply.”
 Real-time data collection will begin; data will automatically be recorded to the file(s) designated in the configuration settings.

 If recording a velocity profile, begin with the probe near the water surface and record data at descending levels.
-Collect data for a consistent period of time at each level and record each relative level.
+Collect data for two minutes at each level and record each relative level.
 If recording data at a fixed level, record the relative probe height.

+For extended deployments (1+ hours), alter the power settings of the laptop computer so that the computer never sleeps and the hard drive never shuts off.
+These settings can be changed by right-clicking on the battery icon in the lower right of the computer screen and selecting “Change power settings.”

 QUALITY ASSURANCE AND QUALITY CONTROL